 Tip: I like to use a fork to whisk eggs and milk together, but you can use a small whisk.

 Place a large skillet over medium heat.
-Add 2 tablespoons vegetable oil and 2 tablespoon butter, to coat the bottom of the skillet.
+Add 2 tablespoons of vegetable oil and 2 tablespoons of butter, to coat the bottom of the skillet.

-Remove bread from egg mixture and gently press the soaked bread in prepared cornflake crumbs.
+Remove the bread from the egg mixture and gently press the soaked bread into the prepared cornflakes crumbs.
 Make sure to coat both sides of the bread slices.

 TIP: You can place prepared French toast slices on a large baking sheet until ready to cook.